-Maryland's fiscal 2025 budget continues a recent trend of drawdowns in the general fund balance while maintaining the long-run RDF at around 10% of general fund expenditures.
-The RDF reached a high of \$2.9 billion (12.5% of general fund revenues) in fiscal 2023, and the 2025 budget projects RDF balances will stay in the \$2.3 billion to \$2.6 billion range through fiscal 2029.
-The fiscal 2029 RDF of \$2.6 billion projected in the state's fiscal year outlook would constitute 8.3% of \$28.1 billion general fund revenues.
+Maryland's fiscal 2026 budget continues a recent trend of drawdowns of general fund balance, while maintaining dedicated reserves in the Revenue Stabilization Account (RSA) at between 7.5%-10% of general fund expenditures.
+The RSA reached a high of \$2.9 billion (12.5% of general fund revenues) in fiscal 2023.
+The state's budget projects RSA balances will decline to \$2.2 billion and \$2.1 billion, respectively, in fiscal 2025 and 2026.